Huvinesh-Rajendran-12/langchain-python-api/README.md

    ```

 5. **Initialize the database:**
    Assuming the database is initialized already.
-If not, please visit the bytegenie-db repository for further instructions.
+If not, please visit the database repository for further instructions.

 6. **Run the API:**
    ```bash